Skip to content

 ### Get a rule

-The following request retrieves a rule by ID under the feature type `workload_group`:
+The following request retrieves a rule by ID for the `workload_group` feature type:

 ```json